-For nearly a century, one group has been tracking with the tragic conditions of the desperate and disenfranchised in North America.
+For more than a century, one group has been tracking with the tragic conditions of desperate and disenfranchised people in North America.
 The Association of Gospel Rescue Missions (AGRM) has been on the sidewalks and in the face of what to many has been a faceless problem.
 AGRM-member facilities have a reputation for being havens of hope for all who enter.

 While rescue is in the name of the association, the followers of Jesus running these missions see that aspect as just the beginning.
 In total, they are about:

 Redemption — Presenting people with a gospel that is about life transformation in Jesus, and the reclamation of His creation

 Rehabilitation — Helping people break the bonds of addiction and desperate behavior, and experience a life of healing and wholeness

 Re-assimilation — Preparing people to dwell in community, and to have meaningful roles that lead to stability and missional living

 In all of this, AGRM is there to tell and re-tell the story to the church and the public at large, pointing out the need for laborers, resources, prayer, and a repentant attitude toward the poor.
 The association’s role is also to connect its members with current news, creative ideas, and cost-saving programs in order to expedite the continual movement of their ministries to higher levels of professionalism in order to achieve greater outcomes.

 Mission StatementAGRM exists to proclaim the passion of Jesus toward the hungry, homeless, abused, and addicted; and to accelerate quality and effectiveness in member missions.